Sales tax on digital goods by state

-What are digital goods?
+What are digital goods and services?

 - Digital books or e-books